Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The FDA has already approved Novavax doses, regardless of mRNA history.

 This was the fight in 2023, where we were initially successful.
-Before that, folks who had gotten mRNA were prevented access to the product entirely.
+Before that, folks who had gotten mRNA were prevented from access to the product entirely.

-Novavax has released many studies on getting their vaccine after mRNA, but just recently they released a study, again, demonstrating that receiving two doses after multiple mRNA was safe and effective.
+Novavax has released many studies on getting their vaccine after mRNA, but just recently, they released a study again demonstrating that receiving two doses after multiple mRNA was safe and effective.

 Though, technically, this study had them at 180 days apart.